kingbenny143/Radha-Krishna-Turtle-Art-in-Python/README.md

 # 🎨 Radha Krishna Turtle Art

-A detailed artistic drawing of **Radha and Krishna** created entirely using **Python Turtle Graphics**.
+A beautiful artistic drawing of **Radha and Krishna** created entirely using **Python Turtle Graphics**.

-This project demonstrates how mathematical curves and turtle movements can be used to create complex digital art in Python.
+This project showcases how Turtle Graphics can be used to create complex digital artwork with curves, patterns, and detailed line art.

 ---

 ## ✨ Features

 - Detailed Radha & Krishna artwork
-- Peacock feather design
+- Krishna flute design
-- Krishna flute drawing
+- Peacock feather art
-- Smooth curve-based graphics
+- Smooth curve-based drawing
 - Pure Python implementation
-- Beginner-friendly Turtle Graphics project
+- Creative coding project

 ---

 ## 📸 Preview

-You can run the script to see the artwork being drawn live on the screen.
+Run the script to watch the complete artwork being drawn step by step on the screen.

 ---